 Aviation Mishaps / Deaths: Recent aviation mishaps across each of the Services are tragic and troubling, with 133 service members killed over a five year period.
-In the last four weeks alone, 16 service members have been killed.
+In the last three weeks alone, 16 service members have been killed.
 I am concerned that these recent mishaps represent lagging indicators, a tragic manifestation of readiness that has degraded during 17 years of war and made worse by budget cuts and fiscal instability.
 The two-year Bipartisan Budget Act and 2018 Omnibus appropriation will begin restoring the flight hours, equipment, and manpower needed to regain readiness, but it took us years to get to this point and measurable improvements will take time.

 Border Security Support: In support of the Department of Homeland Security, and as directed by the President, I have authorized use of up to 4,000 National Guardsmen in Title 32 duty status.
 They will be assigned supporting roles requested by DHS along our southern border region under the command of their respective governors.
 Current requested support is for aviation, surveillance, intelligence analysis, and planning support in priority sectors.
 I anticipate additional requests for construction and logistical support.
 National Guard personnel will not perform law enforcement duties or interact with migrants.
 Previously employed Title 10 forces (approximately 195) conducting ongoing counter-narcotics support missions remain under U.S. Northern Command's control.
-We have nearly completed our FY 2018 baseline that would allow us to request your approval to reprogram funds and are quickly initiating the full mid-year review to examine execution, emerging requirements, program performance and year-of-execution realities.
-We will work closely with Congress to identify assets and sources to protect readiness as we pay for National Guard support for the Southwest Border.